MelkorNemesis/google-calendar-slack-notifications/README.md

 ## Background Setup

+- Ensure you have Google Calendar API enabled in the Google Developer Console.
 - Ensure that you have setup a `service_account` in the Google Developer Console that has the ability to view the CalendarAPI.
   - Make sure you have copied the `JSON` for the account details into `credentials.json` file in the root of this project.
 - Ensure that you have setup a `Google Calendar` that has the correct events.